 Personally, I'm all for the fluctuation of money.
 If we can work and get to cover the operating cost and have zero profit with one customer, it is still good business.
 You should consider the same.
 Because it builds relationship, it shows commitment, it makes your Client happy and they are more likely to send you more once they have...

 Unfortunately, there is always a black sheep.
 And in real life, those are the ones we politely decline when they ask us for business, and we send them elsewhere.

 Want to know your real numbers?
-Click here and I'll tell you how to do so in our e-mail series.
+Then Click here and learn it in our e-mail series!